tracerting/nyu_db_spring_2023/README.md

-# My Docker Compose Setup
+# Final DB Project Set up Guide

 This repository contains a Docker Compose setup for running my application in a local development environment.
 The setup consists of two containers: one for the application itself and one for the database it uses.